 A Permanent Solution To Missing Teeth

 If you struggle with eating or speaking due to missing teeth or find yourself frustrated with your current tooth restoration, dental implants may be ideal for you.
 They’re a permeant and natural-looking solution to restoring your smile.
-Dental implants have been extensively researched, with original patients reporting ongoing success after more than forty years, which is why Dr. Stern highly recommends them.
+Dental implants have been extensively researched, with original patients reporting ongoing success after more than forty years, which is why Dr. Wallace and Dr. Stern highly recommend them.

 Read on to learn more about why our team at Smile Brighter recommends this highly effective restoration option.